Goodbye, Garbiñe: No 3 Muguruza bows out at Australian Open | Sports-Games

 - Australia

-The surprises started early at the Australian Open on Thursday.
-No 3 seed Garbiñe Muguruza became the highest-seeded player to exit at Melbourne Park, just minutes after No 6 Anett Kontaveit lost.
+The surprises started early at the Australian Open on Day 4, with No 3 Garbiñe Muguruza becoming the highest-seeded player to exit the women's draw just minutes after No 6 Anett Kontaveit lost.

-Muguruza never managed to earn a single breakpoint and made a whopping 33 unforced errors, more than twice her opponent's total, in a 6-3 6-3 defeat against Alize Cornet in the second round under a bright blue and cloudless sky at Rod Laver Arena.
+Not long after, No 2-seeded Aryna Sabalenka served a dozen double-faults in the first set and appeared to be on the brink of a second-round defeat before recovering to hold off 100th-ranked Wang Xinyu 1-6 6-4 6-2.
+Muguruza never managed to earn a single breakpoint and made a whopping 33 unforced errors, more than twice her opponent's total, in a 6-3 6-3 loss to Alize Cornet under a bright blue and cloudless sky at Rod Laver Arena on Thursday.

 ''A little bit surprised about my level.
 I am a little disappointed, too,'' said Muguruza, who won the season-ending WTA Finals in 2021. ''I feel like my shots weren't as accurate and precise.
 I feel, also, my aggressive game wasn't that aggressive today.''
 Here's how unexpected that result was: Muguruza is a two-time Grand Slam champion and a two-time major runner-up, too, including making it to the final at the Australian Open in 2020.
 And the 61st-ranked Cornet?
 She's appearing in her 63rd career major tournament — and 60th in a row — but never has been beyond the fourth round.

-Cornet will get a chance to equal that showing when she plays Saturday on what will be the Frenchwoman's 32nd birthday.
+Cornet will get a chance to equal that showing when she plays Saturday, her 32nd birthday.

+She called herself ''a little bit (of) a dinosaur.'' ''I don't know how many years I have left,'' Cornet said. ''Today was a perfect gift I could give myself and I really hope the journey's going to go even farther for me.''
+Sam Stosur's 6-2 6-2 loss to No 10 Anastasia Pavlyuchenkova ended the 2011 US Open champion's 20th, and last, singles campaign at the Australian Open. ''I've done more than I ever thought possible.
+I dreamed of winning a Grand Slam (singles title), and I couldn't have asked for anything more,'' Stosur told the crowd in Kia Arena.

 Kontaveit, who lost to Muguruza in the title match at the WTA Finals, was beaten 6-2 6-3 by 19-year-old Clara Tauson of Denmark.

+No 7 Iga Swiatek, the 2020 French Open champion, No 19 Elise Mertens, Sorana Cirstea, and Maddison Inglis, who beat Hailey Baptiste 7-6(4) 2-6 6-2, were among the other women advancing.
+Zhang Shuai of China moved into the third round when No 12 Elena Rybakina retired from their match while trailing 6-4 1-0.

+On the men's side, fourth-seeded Stefanos Tsitsipas beat Sebastian Baez 7-6(1) 6-7 (5) 6-3 6-4 in a second-round match featuring two former junior worlds No 1 players.

-Winners among the men included No 5 Andrey Rublev, 2014 US Open champion Marin Cilic and 70th-ranked Maxime Cressy of the US.
+Other winners among the men included No 5 Andrey Rublev, No 15 Roberto Bautista Agut, No 20 Taylor Fritz, 2014 US.
+Open champion Marin Cilic, No. 32 Alex de Minaur, and 70th-ranked Maxime Cressy of the US.
 No 24 Dan Evans moved on when the player he was supposed to face in the second round, Arthur Rinderknech, pulled out with an injured wrist.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)